Types of Committees

 - Educate new committee members regarding expectations for keeping/disposing of copies at the beginning of their term.

-• Any breach of security of committee records which are subject to a security classification other than public must be reported following the Information Security Breach Response Procedure.
+Any breach of security of committee records which are subject to a privacy & confidentiality classification other than public must be reported following the Information Security Breach Response Procedure.

 The minutes should include: